shimw6828/MassiveQC/README.md

 ```

 ### Output
-MassiveQC will generate multiple result files under the outdir folder, the path tree is as follows.
+MassiveQC will generate multiple result files under the OUTDIR folder, the path tree is as follows.
 ```
 OUTDIR
 -Bam